Universal Epic Universe: The Complete 2025 Guide

 1. Celestial Park (Central Hub)

-- Stardust Racers — A thrilling dual-launch coaster that races through the cosmos (48" height requirement)
+Stardust Racers β Dual-launch dueling coaster that races through the cosmos

 2. Super Nintendo World